Last Updated: July 17, 2020

 12. Addressing Your Concerns

-If you have any questions, concerns or problems about privacy, confidentiality or how a request for personal information was handled, we encourage you to let us know, and you can take the following actions.
-If you choose to mail, fax or email us, please include your full name, address and telephone number.
-Contact us in one of the following ways:
+If you have any questions or concerns about privacy, confidentiality or how a request for personal information was handled, let us know.
+Contact us in one of the following ways and please include your full name, address and telephone number:

 Telephone: +1 (866) 880-7284